-After fees and expenses, the Portfolio increased by 4.90% during the month, outperforming its benchmark by 11 bps.
+After fees and expenses, the Portfolio increased by 5.79% during the month, outperforming its benchmark by 100 bps.

-The largest positive contributors were Botanix Pharmaceuticals, Metals X and Prophecy International.
+The largest positive contributors were Superloop, Metals X and Botanix Pharmaceuticals.
+Telecommunications services provider Superloop traded higher after announcing a landmark agreement with Origin Energy to provide wholesale internet services to its subscriber base, expected to add \$19m in annualised EBITDA.
 Botanix Pharmaceuticals traded higher as FDA approval for their novel drug Sofdra neared, with commercial activities accelerating for launch.
 Tin producer Metals X announced the undertaking of an on-market share buyback to acquire up to 10% of the company's issued capital.
-Software provider Prophecy International announced a partnership with US based cybersecurity company Devo which could provide an additional \$5m in annual recurring revenue.

-The largest negative contributors were Clover Corporation, Life360 (not held) and Fleetwood.
-Clover Corporation released a disappointing 1H FY24 result experiencing continued challenges in the infant formula market with revenue down 39% to \$27.3m resulting in a net loss of \$0.6m.
-Life360 (not held) rallied after a substantial CY23 EBITDA beat, 29% above top end of guidance in conjunction with the announcement to monetise no-paying active users.
-Fleetwood traded lower on no stock specific news.
+The largest negative contributors were Clover Corporation, Empire Energy and Life360 (not held).
+Clover Corporation released a disappointing 1H Fy24 result experiencing continued challenges in the infant formula market with revenue down 39% to \$27.3m resulting in a net loss of \$0.6m.
+Empire Energy traded lower with the underlying commodity price with Natural gas falling from highs of US\$2.1/MMBtu to a low of US\$1.7/MMBtu during the month.
+Life360 (not held) rallied after a substantial CY23 EBITDA beat, coming in 29% above top end of guidance in conjunction with the announcement to monetise non-paying active users.